facebookresearch/partnr-planner/habitat_llm/examples/readme.md

 Provides a headless commandline interface (CLI) for running custom sequences of oracle skills within a sandbox environment for a given episode.
 See the primary [README.md](../../README.md) file for the repo for details.

 ## Validating and Fixing Episode Placements:
-`fix_episode_placements.py` script provides a tool for validating that Object->Receptacle relationships defined in the `CollaborationEpisode`.
+`fix_episode_placements.py` script provides a tool for validating the Object->Receptacle relationships defined in the `CollaborationEpisode`.

 For example to validate episode 0 of the PARTNR HSSD `val_mini` dataset:
 ```bash
 HYDRA_FULL_ERROR=1 python -m habitat_llm.examples.fix_episode_placements hydra.run.dir="." +validator_episode_indices=[0] +validator_operations=['ep_obj_rec_inits'] +validator_correction_level=0 habitat.dataset.data_path=data/datasets/partnr_episodes/v0_0/val_mini.json.gz
 ```

-- CLI option `+validator_episode_index=` can be provided instead of `+validator_episode_id=`, in which case the integer index will be used to query the episode from the dataset.
+- CLI options `+validator_episode_indices=` or `+validator_episode_ids=` specify which episodes to validate.
+If set, the integer indices or episode id strings respectively will be used to select the episode subset from the dataset.
+Otherwise all episodes in the dataset will be validated.

 - Validator operation `'ep_obj_rec_inits'` specifies that the Object->Receptacle relationships should be tested.
 Currently this is the only operation provided.
 In the future, more validator operations may be added.